 - Click the menu button (indicated by three horizontal lines) in the upper right.
 Navigate to “Help” then select “About Firefox.”

 - The About Mozilla Firefox window will open and automatically check for updates and apply them.
 If updates were applied, it will prompt you to restart the program to complete the update.

-Regardless of device, you should exercise the same amount of caution.
-This includes tablets, iPads, cell phones, or any electronic device.
+Regardless of device, you should always exercise the same amount of caution.
+This includes tablets, iPads, cell phones, or any electronic device for that matter.
 You should be extremely wary of clicking links in an email, or browsing even on these devices.
 You can be attacked on these devices as well, and it can be much harder to recover from.

 There are a lot of places that offer free Wi-Fi, but you should be very careful in these locations.
 People can easily intercept your internet traffic.
 So, transmitting work related things or banking information over these networks can be extremely risky.